Daminigadpal/KafkaServices/README.md

 - Docker Compose

 - Node.js (for local development and testing)

-- Confluent Kafka (for local development and testing)
+- MongoDB (for local development and testing)
 ```
 Docker Configuration